 At the moment I focus on six topics of interest:

-Culture in evaluation.
+Culture and Evaluation.
 We not only have to respect and do our best to understand other cultures.
-We have to ask ourselves what evaluation would have looked like if it was invented in Africa, or in the East, or by indigenous tribes in other parts of the world.
+We have to ask ourselves what evaluation would have looked like if it was invented in Africa, or in the East, or by indigenous tribes across the world.

-The evaluation profession.
-Our obsession with “methods” and “tools” should be expanded to include an obsession with how to make the profession fulfil its inherent promise to make the world a better place.
+Evaluation as Profession.
+Our obsession with “methods” and “tools” should be changed into an obsession with what we need to do to make the profession fulfil its implicit promise – and its responsibility – to make the world a better place.
+This is also where evaluators’ Top Tips are shared with Young and Emerging Evaluators (YEEs).

-So the posts in each of these topics will capture my observations, and occasionally those of my colleagues, as I continue my work across four continents – standing sometimes in desperation, but mostly in awe at the wonder of our world, and at the challenges before us.
+So the posts in each of these topics will capture my observations, and occasionally those of others, as I continue my work across four continents – standing sometimes in desperation, but mostly in awe at the wonder of our world, and at the challenges before us.